-If he considers it appropriate for the just and expeditious determination of the proceedings, the determining expert shall be entitled to appoint one or more advisers or assessors on any matter (including matters of law) to report to him on any specific issue.
-The costs of any such person shall be subject to the provisions of Rule 128.
+- The determining expert may, on the application of any party or on his own motion, elect to refer any issue or issues to which Rule C3 applies, to the ORR in accordance with Chapter C. Before making any such reference the determining expert shall: - seek submissions from all Dispute Parties on whether a reference should be made and if so the wording of such a reference; and - (b) determine the wording of any reference to be made with due regard to such submissions.
+Supplemental - 19 If he considers it appropriate for the just and expeditious determination of the proceedings, the determining expert shall be entitled to appoint one or more advisers or assessors on any matter (including matters of law) to report to him on any specific issue.
+The costs of any such person shall be subject to the provisions of Rule I29.
 The determining expert shall provide to the parties the terms of reference, qualifications and experience of any adviser or assessor appointed.
-Where the determining expert receives a report from any such person, he shall disclose the report to the parties and afford them an opportunity to comment on it.

-- 19 In relation to the production of Documents: - (a) the determining expert may, on the application of a party, require the production of such specific identified Documents or class of Documents or data or information as are within the possession, custody or control of any other party or any third party which the determining expert considers relevant.
-The parties to the proceedings shall be given the opportunity to inspect and to comment upon any Document so produced; - (b) if any Document is not supplied to the determining expert and all other Dispute Parties within such time as the determining expert shall prescribe, the determining expert may: - (i) proceed with the expert determination on the basis of the Documents already before him; - (ii) apply to the court for an order to produce the Documents; or - (iii) strike out (in Scotland, dismiss) the part of the claim or defence to which the Document relates, and in making his award the determining expert shall be entitled to draw such inferences as he may think fit for the failure to supply the Document.
-In addition, in making his determination on Costs the determining expert may take any failure to supply a Document at any stage in the proceedings into account:
+Where the determining expert receives a report from any such person, he shall disclose the report to the parties and afford them an opportunity to comment on it. - 20 In relation to the production of Documents: - (a) the determining expert may, on the application of a party, require the production of such specific identified Documents or class of Documents or data or information as are within the possession, custody or control of any other party or any third party which the determining expert considers relevant.
+The parties to the proceedings shall be given the opportunity to inspect and to comment upon any Document so produced; - (b) if any Document is not supplied to the determining expert and all other Dispute Parties within such time as the determining expert shall prescribe, the determining expert may: - proceed with the expert determination on the basis of the Documents already before him; - (ii) apply to the court for an order to produce the Documents; or - (iii) strike out the part of the claim or defence to which the Document relates, and in making his award the determining expert shall be entitled to draw such inferences as he may think fit for the failure to supply the Document.
+In addition, in making his determination on Costs the determining expert may take any failure to supply a Document at any stage in the proceedings into account;